-It is proposed that only one-year-old bare-rooted plants be permitted.
-Bare-rooted plants (a maximum of ten/cultivar) should be imported during October to February from the Northern Hemisphere.
-If this does not occur there may be delays in the release of planting material because the growth period may be too short to obtain sufficient material to conduct the required testing.
+Bare-rooted plants should be imported during October to February from the Northern Hemisphere.
+If this does not occur, there may be delays in the release of planting material because the growth period may be too short to obtain sufficient material to conduct the required testing.